AWildErin/UDKLevelViewer/README.md

 ### How To Build

 ### License
-As Lengendary Explorer was licensed under GPL-3.0 so is this level viewer.
+The code from Legendary Explorer inside `LegendaryExplorerCore` is licensed under GPL-3.0, [you can view it here.](LegendaryExplorerCore/LICENSE)

+UDKLevelViewer is licensed under MIT, [you can view that here](LICENSE)